Gauge Theories and Fiber Bundles: Definitions, Pictures, and Results: Gauge theory

 \subsection{Matter fields and gauges}

 Gauge theories associate each point $x$ on the spacetime manifold $M$ with a (usually complex) vector space $V_{x}\cong\mathbb{C}^{n}$, called the \textbf{internal space} .
-A $V$-valued 0-form $\vec{\Phi}$ on $M$ is called a \textbf{matter field}.
+A $V$-valued 0-form $\vec{\Phi}$ on $M$ is called a \textbf{matter field} (AKA particle field ).
 A matter field lets us define analogs of the quantities associated with a change of frame (see \cite{Marsh}) as follows.

 A basis for each $V_{x}$ is called a \textbf{gauge} , and is the analog of a frame; choosing a gauge is sometimes called \textbf{gauge fixing} .
 Like the frame, a gauge is generally considered on a region $U\subseteq M$.
 The analog of a change of frame is then a (local) \textbf{gauge transformation} (AKA gauge transformation of the second kind ), a change of basis for each $V_{x}$ at each point $x\in U$.
 This is viewed as a representation of a \textbf{gauge group} (AKA symmetry group , structure group ) $G$ acting on $V$ at each point $x\in U$, so that we have